Even Miss Dengue didn’t want me to leave.

 I had to train it across Pattani and eventually get off at Yala, then it would be another four hour drive on a minibus through the mountainous region to Betong.

 The government was offering free trips on the train around the three troubled provinces.
-But the only occupants were the Thai soldiers and a few crazies, who were too brain damaged to realised the seriousness of the trip.
+But the only occupants were the Thai soldiers and a few crazies, who were too brain damaged to realise the seriousness of the trip.
+Or maybe that was part of the attraction.

 Trains are easy targets.
-Lines are always being blow up and any carriages the insurgents get is a bonus.
+Lines are always blowing up and any carriages the insurgents get is a bonus.

-No bombs gone off since about eight weeks.
+No bombs have gone off since about eight weeks.
 There was a truce during Ramadan.

 I was posting pictures on Twitter.